Hands-on-MSA-JakartaEE/ch5/football-player-microservice-lra/README.md

-# JPA, JAX-RS, CDI and JTA .war Example of Microservice application
+# JPA, JAX-RS, CDI and JTA .war Example of Microservice application that supports the Long Running Action microprofile specification.

 This example takes a normal JPA, CDI, JAX-RS and JTA build, and wraps it into a -swarm runnable jar.